NathanaelCarauna/NathanaelCarauna/README.md

 ### Hey there!
 I'm Nathanael 👋

+## I'm a Husband, a Software Engineering student, and a Developer!

-- 🔭 I’m currently working at MidiaVox ltda
+- 🔭 I’m currently working at [MidiaVox][http://www.midiavox.com.br]
 - 🌱 I’m a student of software engineering at UPE
 - Currently I'm studying